NCAA Division I women's basketball tournament: Home state

 Only one team has ever played the Final Four on its home court.
 Two other teams have played the Final Four in their home cities, and seven others have played the Final Four in their home states.

-The only team to play on its home court was Texas in 1987, which lost its semifinal game at the Frank Erwin Special Events Center.
+The only team to play on its home court was Texas in 1987, which lost its semifinal game at the now-defunct Frank Erwin Special Events Center.

 Old Dominion enjoyed nearly as large an advantage in 1983 when the Final Four was played at the Norfolk Scope in its home city of Norfolk, Virginia, but also lost its semifinal.
-The Scope has never been the Lady Monarchs' regular home court.
+The Scope has never been the Monarchs' regular home court.
 ODU has always used on-campus arenas, first the ODU Fieldhouse and since 2002 Chartway Arena.
-The following year, USC won the national title at Pauley Pavilion, the home court of its Los Angeles arch-rival UCLA.
+The following year, USC won the national title at Pauley Pavilion, the home court of its Los Angeles archrival UCLA.

 Of the other teams to play in their home states, Stanford (1992) won the national title; Notre Dame (2011) lost in the championship game; and Western Kentucky (1986), Penn State (2000), Missouri State (2001), LSU (2004), and Baylor (2010) lost in the semifinals.